 In simple words, ITC is the difference between the tax payable on the sale of goods and the tax already paid on the purchase of inputs.

 The balance input tax credit will be carried forward to the next month till you avail it.
 If you couldn’t claim it by the end of the prescribed period, you can claim a refund of GST.

 To know about the available ITC, log in to the GST E-Filing portal.
 You will find the relevant details in the Electronic Credit Ledger.

-You can claim input tax credit within 180 days from the date of invoice issued by the supplier.
+You can claim an input tax credit within 180 days from the date of the invoice issued by the supplier.